addpipe/webcam-tester/README.md

 2. On Firefox on macOS, it primes user permissions and the default device (at the browser tab x device level; refreshing the tab does not reset permissions)
 3. On Safari on macOS, it primes user permission at the tab level (refreshing the tab resets the permission)

+Priming works differently when the library is tested through `file://`.

 ## Device Selection

-The library supports device selection for both cameras and microphones:
+The library supports device selection for both cameras and microphones.
+It’s especially handy on Safari which has no device selection UI.
+On Chrome and Firefox, because they offer their own device selector dialog, we prioritize the device chosen through the library (we use the `exact` keyword when requesting device access).

 - **Automatic Detection**: If only one device is available, it's selected automatically
-- **Selection UI**: If multiple devices exist, users can choose from a list
+- **Selection UI**: If multiple devices exist, users can choose from a list.
+On browsers which have their own device selector (Chrome, Firefox, etc.) the device selected through the `webcam-tester.js` UI has higher priority (we use the `exact` keyword)
 - **Skip Selection**: Set `allowCameraSelection: false` or `allowMicSelection: false` to skip
-- **Headless Mode**: In headless mode, the first available device is used automatically
+- **UI-less Mode**: In UI-less mode, the library automatically uses the media device selected by the user through the browser’s permission prompt.
+If no device selector is available, it defaults to the one provided by `getUserMedia`

 Device selection flow: